MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/in-place-system-upgrade.md

 ### Method 3: Request to join Azure VM Upgrade Preview

-If you want to upgrade an Operating System version that isn’t supported yet, request to join a Private or Public Preview program at azurevmrequest@microsoft.com.
+If you want to upgrade a Windows operating system version that isn’t supported yet, request to join a Private or Public Preview program at azurevmrequest@microsoft.com.
 Availability is limited.

 ## References